-In connection with Parent's initial common stock offering, Holdings used \$517 million of proceeds from the offering, received as a capital contribution from Parent, along with \$57 million of available cash received as a dividend from us, to redeem certain of the Holdings Notes outstanding.
+In December 2004, Holdings issued the Holdings Notes.
+In connection with our initial public offering, we used \$517 million of proceeds from the offering along with \$57 million of available cash to redeem certain of the Holdings Notes outstanding.
 As of December 31, 2007, Holdings had \$215 million of debt on its balance sheet relating to such securities, net of issuance discounts.
-While Holdings is the issuer of such debt, it is a holding company that conducts substantially all of its business operations through us, its only asset and wholly owned subsidiary.
-As such, Holdings will be relying on us to make any payments of principal and interest as they become due.

 The Holdings Floating Rate Notes were redeemed in full on June 15, 2005.
-From the issuance date through the redemption date, the notes bore interest at a quarterly floating rate based on three-month LIBOR rates plus a margin equal to 4.375%.
+From the issuance date through the redemption date, the notes bore interest at a quarterly floating rate based on six-month LIBOR rates plus a margin equal to 4.375%.
 Interest was payable quarterly in cash beginning on March 15, 2005.

 The Holdings Discount Notes were issued at a discount and had an initial accreted value of \$630.02 per \$1,000 principal amount at maturity.
 Prior to December 15, 2009, no cash interest payments are required.
 However, interest accrues on the Holdings Discount Notes in the form of an increase in the accreted value of such notes such that the accreted value of the Holdings Discount Notes will equal the principal amount at maturity on December 15, 2009.
 Thereafter, cash interest on the Holdings Discount Notes is payable semi-annually at a fixed rate of 9.5% per annum.
 The Holdings Discount Notes mature on December 15, 2014.
-Holdings redeemed 35% of the Holdings Discount Notes on June 15, 2005, including amounts representing interest accreted on the notes redeemed through the date of redemption.
+The Company redeemed 35% of the Holdings Discount Notes on June 15, 2005, including amounts representing interest accreted on the notes redeemed through the date of redemption.
+The \$4 million of interest accreted through the date of redemption is included as cash paid in financing activities in our consolidated statement of cash flows for the year ended September 30, 2005.

 The Holdings PIK Notes were redeemed in full on June 15, 2005.
 From the date of issuance through the date of redemption, the notes bore interest at a semi-annual floating rate based on six-month LIBOR rates plus a margin equal to 7%.
 Interest was accrued in the form of additional PIK notes at the election of the Company.
-In connection with the redemption of the Holdings PIK Notes, Holdings paid \$9 million representing interest accrued in the form of additional PIK notes through the date of redemption.
+In connection with the redemption of the Holdings PIK Notes, we paid \$9 million representing interest accrued in the form of additional PIK notes through the date of redemption, which was classified as cash paid in financing activities in our consolidated statement of cash flows for the year ended September 30, 2005.